apache/iotdb/Readme.md

 IoTDB> CREATE TIMESERIES root.vehicle.d0.s0 WITH DATATYPE=INT32, ENCODING=RLE
 execute successfully.
 ```
-Till now, we have already create a table called root.vehicle and add a colomn called d0.s0 in the table.
+Till now, we have already create a table called root.vehicle and add a column called d0.s0 in the table.
 Let's take a look at what we have done by 'SHOW TIMESERIES' command.

 ```
 IoTDB> SHOW TIMESERIES